sanjaydas9027/SpringBootApp-OTel_AutoInstrumentation/README.md

-# Sample Application with OTel Auto-Instrumentation
+# Spring Boot Application with OTel Auto-Instrumentation

 This is a sample application that utilizes OpenTelemetry (OTel) auto-instrumentation to seamlessly collect logs, traces, and metrics, and then send them to a specified endpoint. **No code change is required for enabling OpenTelemetry instrumentation.**